PatriciaMurotani/recreatingInstagram/README.md

-# Recreating initial page of Instagram DIO
+# Recreating initial page of Instagram (DIO challenge)

 This project was made to improve my knowledge with CSS